istvanfedak/mm-config/bin/access-point-handler/README.md

 # mm-config-handler

-This directory contains the script that run the mm-config wifi handler.
+This directory contains the script that run the access point handler.
-In short this script starts up the access point if not connected to wifi or starts up the mm-config-api if connected to wifi
+In short this script starts up on boot.
+Every 60 seconds it checks if there is no wifi and if the access point is not active it starts up the access point service.